baseebeck/simon-game/README.md

 # simon-game

-This is a project I did for a Web Development class on Udemy focusing on Javascript.
+This is a project I did for a Web Development class on Udemy using JQuery.